-Professor: Chapkis; Associate Professor: Laz, Vazquez Jacobus; Assistant Professor: Everson; Visiting Assistant Professor: Gibbs
+Professor: Wendy Chapkis; Associate Professor: Cheryl Laz, Michelle Vazquez Jacobus; Assistant Professor: David Everson; Lecturer: Julianne Siegfriedt.

 In the Sociology Program you will study the relationship between individual experience and broader social forces.
 Sociology will assist you in understanding the role of social structures in the creation - and dismantling - of class, race, sexuality, and gender inequalities.
 Studying sociology will expand your skills in critical thinking, writing, and analysis through an exploration of social problems and social change.